-|Slovenia||Catholic/ Protestant||Federalism||Slovene||Modification of Gaj’s Latin|
+|Slovenia||Catholic / Protestant||Federalism||Slovene||Modification of Gaj’s Latin|

 With the end of World War I and the fall of the Ottoman and Austro-Hungarian empires, these three major ethnic groups joined together to form the first state that was the Kingdom of Serbs, Croats, and Slovenes in December of 1918.
-There were many reasons for the three to unite and form a country of their own, including gaining human rights, protection from larger foreign empires and countries, and obtaining security and autonomy.
+There were many reasons for the three to unite and form a country of their own, including gaining human rights, enhancing protection from larger foreign empires and countries, and obtaining security and autonomy.
 Many believed that the only way for southern Slavs to regain lost freedom after centuries of occupation under the various empires would be to unite and create a state of their own to free themselves from tyrannies and dictatorships.

-During World War II, Josip Broz, known as “Tito,” successfully held the country together under his communist/socialist dictatorship.
+During World War II, Josip Broz, known as “Tito,” successfully held the country together under a communist/socialist dictatorship.
 Tito worked to ensure that no ethnic group dominated the federation and he successfully implemented a multi-ethnic peaceful co-existence.
 Political mobilization along ethnic lines was banned and state authorities worked hard to defuse ethnic tensions and create an overarching Yugoslav identify.